vishnuap25/crypto-sentiment-classification/README.md

 [Click here to download the dataset](https://raw.githubusercontent.com/your-username/your-repo/main/data/dataset.csv)

 **Training the model**
-Used a sentance transformer "all-mpnet-base-v2" for encoding the text and a shallow neural network to perform the predictions
+Used a sentance transformer "all-mpnet-base-v2" for encoding the text and a shallow neural network to perform the predictions.
 To train with your customer dataset can use csv file as in the below format

 **sample data**